 - Honor 10: 2.4Ghz Hisilicon Kirin 970, 4GB RAM, 128GB strorage, 3400mAh battery

 The Honor View 10 and the Honor 10 are the flagship-level devices with the powerful Kirin 970 - the same as the Huawei P20.
 If you're looking for a premium experience, this is where you'll find it.
-The Honor 10 misses out on microSD, an advantage offered by the bigger View 10.
-The View 10 also has the biggest battery of all the devices.
+The Honor 10 Play also packs in this chipset.
+The Honor 10 misses out on microSD, an advantage offered by the bigger View 10 and cheaper Honor 10 Play.
+The View 10 and 10 Play also have the biggest batteries of all the devices.

 Honor, camera, action